yaodi833/NeuTraj/README.md

 ## Running Procedures

 ### Create Folders
-Before running the code, we need first create 3 empty folders:
+Before running the code, you need first create 3 empty folders:

 data: Place of the original data which is organized to a trajectory list.
 Each trajectory in it is a list of coordinate tuples (lon, lat).